 Adding unnecessary weight and items to your unit could impact its functionality.
 Items may block the airflow, for example, or interfere with the controls.

-An air filter system can make a major difference to the health and safety of your home.
+An can make a major difference to the health and safety of your home.
 It can get rid of so many harmful particles and pollutants.
 However, it needs to be installed and utilized correctly to deliver the clean air you crave.
 Hopefully, this guide has given you the tips and tricks needed to enjoy your air purifier.

 It’s also vital to choose the correct air filter system for your home.
 As explained above, systems can vary in terms of size, filtration, and functionality.
 The best models offer premium filtration, minimal maintenance, and ease of use.